-- (20) Member States should take the necessary measures to ensure that any laws, regulations, administrative provisions, collective agreements, internal rules of undertakings or rules governing independent occupations, professions, or trade organisations which are contrary to the principle of equal treatment should be declared null and void, or should be amended. - (21) Member States should provide for effective, proportionate and dissuasive sanctions in case of breaches of the obligations under this Directive. - (22) In accordance with the principles of subsidiarity and proportionality as set out in Article 5 of the Treaty establishing the European Community, the objectives of this Directive, namely the creation, within the Community, of a level playing-field as regards equality in employment and occupation, cannot be sufficiently achieved by the Member States and can therefore, by reason of the scale and impact of the proposed action, be better achieved by the Community.
+- (23) Member States should provide adequate information on the provisions adopted pursuant to this Directive. - (24) Member States should promote social dialogue between the social partners, to address different forms of discrimination in the workplace and to combat them. - (25) Member States should take the necessary measures to ensure that any laws, regulations, administrative provisions, collective agreements, internal rules of undertakings or rules governing independent occupations, professions, or trade organisations which are contrary to the principle of equal treatment should be declared null and void or should be amended. - (26) Member States should provide for effective, proportionate and dissuasive sanctions in case of breaches of the obligations under this Directive.

+(28) In accordance with the principles of subsidiarity and proportionality as set out in Article 5 of the Treaty establishing the European Community, the objectives of this Directive, namely the creation, within the Community, of a level playing-field as regards equality in employment and occupation, cannot be sufficiently achieved by the Member States and can therefore, by reason of the scale and impact of the proposed action, be better achieved by the Community.
 This Directive confines itself to the minimum required in order to achieve those objectives and does not go beyond what is necessary for that purpose,